 AdSense is Google's contextual advertising network.
 Website owners can enroll in this ad serving program to allow text, image and video advertisements administered by Google to be on their sites.
 Revenue is generated on a per-click or per-thousand impressions basis and publishers share the profits from those ad clicks with Google.

 AdWords refers specifically to Google's advertisement and link auction network.
-AdWords offers PPC Advertising and site-targeted advertising for text and banner ads at the local, national and international level.
+AdWords offers pay-per-click and site-targeted advertising for text and banner ads at the local, national, and international levels.

-A click generally refers to a search engine campaign, where a click would indicate that a user clicked on an ad or listing and was delivered to a website.
-Thus, a click on an ad results in a hit, or a visitor, to a web site.
+In the context of a search campaign, a click refers to the single instance of a user clicking on an ad or listing and being delivered to a website.
+Thus, a click on an ad or listing results in a hit, or a visitor, to a website.

-Contextual Advertising is the term used to describe advertising programs that generate and display relevant advertisements on a site based on the specific content of that webpage.
-Google Adsense was the first contextual advertising program and remains the most popular one.
+Contextual advertising is the term used to describe advertising programs that generate and display relevant advertisements on a site based on the specific content of that webpage.
+Google AdSense was the first contextual advertising program and remains the most popular.

 A conversion is a measure of a quantifiable goal being achieved on a website.
-This will of course vary from site to site.
+Of course, this will vary from site to site.
 It could be a sale transacted, a lead form filled out, or a phone call made to the company.
-A conversion is the most important metric because it is related directly to revenue generated for the business.
+A conversion is the most important metric in analytics because it is related directly to revenue generated for the business.

-CPM stands for "Cost Per Thousand Ad Impressions".
-This refers to how much an advertiser pays for 1,000 impressions (page views) of its ad, regardless of the consumer's subsequent actions.
+CPM stands for "cost-per-thousand impressions."
+This refers to how much an advertiser pays for 1,000 impressions (pageviews) of its ad, regardless of the consumer's subsequent actions.
 CPM is often used to measure how profitable a website is or will be.

 CSS or "Cascading Style Sheets" is the language used to describe how an HTML document should be formatted.
 Both web designers and users often use CSS to create style templates that specify how different text elements appear on a webpage.